 Bibliography of relevant literature (at least 10 papers assigned by the advisor which the student has read)

-The research proposals of Juniors and Seniors will be evaluated and students will be registered for NRSC 3999/BIBB 399 by the BBB Office.
-Students may not register for Independent Research through Penn InTouch.
-Please note that NRSC 1110/BIBB 109 - Introduction to the Biological Basis of Behavior is a pre-requisite for NRSC 3999/BIBB 399.
+The research proposals of Juniors and Seniors will be evaluated and students will be registered for NRSC 3999 by the NRSC Office.
+Students may not register for Independent Research through Path at Penn.
+Please note that NRSC 1110/BIBB 109 - Introduction to the Biological Basis of Behavior is a pre-requisite for NRSC 3999.
 Students may not exceed 5.5 c.u. during any semester in which they are receiving Neuroscience research credit.
 No student shall be allowed to register for more than 2 Neuroscience research credits.

-Required Seminars - Students taking NRSC 3999/BIBB 399 are required to attend two seminars given by the Neuroscience Research Coordinator.
+Required Seminars - Students taking NRSC 3999 are required to attend two seminars given by the Neuroscience Research Coordinator.
 The first seminar is a discussion of how to carry out independent research.
 The second seminar is a discussion of how to write a research paper.
-Students taking NRSC 3999/BIBB 399 are encouraged to attend the honors seminars as well as the Annual Student Research Symposium.
+Students taking NRSC 3999 are encouraged to attend the honors seminars as well as the Annual Student Research Symposium.

 Students may review the Journal of Neuroscience website for guidelines.
 The student is expected to demonstrate in the paper a genuine understanding of the scientific background of the problem, and of the logic that ties the experimental work to the problem.